HousedHorse/asciify/README.md

 `$ asciify img my_image.png 128 128` produces a maximum size 128x128 character version of the ASCII art image.

 Note that the dimensions of the actual image produced will be larger.

+## ASCII GIFs

+Just give it a `GIF` file and supply the `gif` command.

+`$ asciify gif my_gif.gif`

+Optionally, you can supply a maximum width and a maximum height as follows:

+`$ asciify gif my_gif.gif 128 128` produces a maximum size 128x128 character version of the ASCII art GIF.

+**This command will take a very long time as it essentially performs the ASCII Image operation on EACH FRAME.**
+Please be patient and it is advised not to make the size too large.